-DSLR cameras can be on the expensive side, so shopping used might be a smart idea if you’re on a budget.
+DSLR and mirrorless cameras can be on the expensive side, so shopping used might be a smart idea if you’re on a budget.

 Recording Separate Audio for Drum Covers

 There are two ways you can go about the sound of your drum videos.
 You can either use the camera’s external microphone or record your drums using an audio interface and microphones.